• Skip to primary navigation

 Why You'll Love This Recipe

-• Delicious.
-These cookies have a nutty flavor from the almond flour and a sweet and chocolatey flavor from the chocolate chips, making them a delicious treat for anyone with a sweet tooth.
+• These cookies have a nutty flavor from the almond flour and a sweet and chocolatey flavor from the chocolate chips, making them a delicious treat for anyone with a sweet tooth.

 Ingredients You'll Need